Q-Lumi-Network/.github/profile/README.md

 </h1>

 <p>
-In Dec 2022, I got selected as a fellow in the Lumi IGNITE Fellowship Program; An Innovation fellowship designed to nurture young adults (8-18) into unique problem solvers utilizing the Design Thinking Methodology.
+In Dec 2022, I got selected as a fellow in Lumi’s IGNITE Fellowship Program; An Innovation fellowship designed to nurture young adults (8-18) into unique problem solvers utilizing the Design Thinking Methodology.

 In applications developed in this repo I assume the persona of a Luminaire (fancy term for Lumi's young Innovators): As I work my way through building an App to solve a real-world problem (*****) using - </p>